RostaneF/Deep-Learning-finance/README.md

 # Deep-Learning-finance
-Using deep learning to implement a stock/bond picking portfolio optimization
+Using deep learning our purpose will be to implement a stock/bond picking portfolio optimization.

+## PART 1 : Implementing a neural_network algorithm and testing it

 ### Neural Network Implementation using Dense Layers and Activation Functions